 Self-assessment is the process created by HMRC that allows anyone who receives untaxed income to declare it to the government and pay any tax due.

-For people in the UK that are employed by someone, their employer will take responsibility for working out their tax and national insurance, deducting it and paying it to HMRC on their behalf.
-They don’t really ever have to deal with HMRC, unless there are changes to their tax codes.
-Others though get paid money that is known as untaxed income, that includes those of us that are self-employed.
+For people in the UK that are employed by someone, their employer will take responsibility for working out their tax and national insurance, deducting it and paying it to HMRC on their behalf (along with issuing them a payslip each time they are paid).
+They don’t really ever have to deal with HMRC unless there are changes to their tax code.
+Others though get paid money that is known as untaxed income, which includes those individuals who are self-employed.

-When you’re self employed, everything you get paid has no tax deducted from it and it’s your responsibility to tell HMRC about it, work out how much tax you owe and pay it over.
-The way you do this is by registering for self assessment.
+When you’re self-employed, everything you get paid has no tax deducted from it (unless you are a CIS contractor) and it’s your responsibility to tell HMRC about it, work out how much tax you owe and pay it over.
+The way you do this is by registering for self-assessment.

 Self-assessment is an annual declaration of all your income, along with deductions you wish to claim such as expenses, tax allowances and reliefs using a tax return form, as well as paying any tax you owe to HMRC.

 2. What is a Self Assessment Tax Return?

 A tax return is a form (also known by HMRC as an SA100) issued by HMRC made up of different sections – the main section and supplementary sections.
 Each supplementary section covers a separate form of income or piece of information, but you’ll only need to fill in the sections that are relevant to you and ignore anything that isn’t relevant.

 One tax return relates to one tax year, telling HMRC everything they need to know about how you earned your income.